NSAPH-Data-Processing/parsing-cms/README.md

 # synthetic-cms
-Project to generate synthetic CMS data for AI/ML models and general lab use
+Generating synthetic CMS data for AI/ML models and general lab use